 As the name suggests, adaptogens help the body adapt to an array of stressful situations.
 Chronic stress can tax the body and weaken the immune system making us less likely to fight off infections.
 The notable thing about adaptogens is that they work incredibly well with the body without significant side effects.
-So let's take a look at some of these:

 Ashwagandha

-When researching natural ways of getting hormones in check, balancing thyroid function naturally and reducing anxiety, this herb came up time and time again.
+When researching natural ways of getting hormones in check, balancing thyroid function naturally, and reducing anxiety, this herb came up time and time again.
 After weeks of research, I finally decided to try it.
-"Ashwagandha is an adaptogen.
-It is supplemented primarily for its ability to prevent anxiety.
-Ashwagandha’s anti-anxiety effect is even synergistic with alcohol.
-It also shows promise for relieving insomnia and stress-induced depression.
-Ashwagandha can significantly reduce cortisol concentrations and the immunosuppressive effect of stress."
-That right there pretty much sealed the deal for me as I struggled with some pretty appalling postpartum depression/anxiety.
+Ashwagandha is a powerful adaptogen.
+Ashwagandha’s has a powerful anti-anxiety effect and relieves insomnia and stress-induced depression.
+Ashwagandha can significantly reduce cortisol and in turn stress.

 Eleuthero